FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-10 Data Privacy (Fuad).md

 - **Normalizes surveillance**
 - **Right vs Wrong**
 	- The premise assumes that the ethical status of an action is easily answered: either you did something bad, or there is nothing to worry about.
-	- The distinction between ”right” and ”wrong” is complex, depending on legal constraints, cultural context, and jurisdiction
+	- The distinction between “right” and “wrong” is complex, depending on legal constraints, cultural context, and jurisdiction
 	- Example: sexual orientation or smoking cannabis
 	- The common assumption that only wrongdoing requires privacy is often perpetuated by those who try to exploit the data collected
 - **Myth 4:** “We Always Need to Know Who You Are.”